Sage Chapel: Interior

 The interior building has a long history with many of the artistic renderings representing many Christian and educational themes.

 Behind the church's main altar is a figure named Philosophia.
 This artwork is surrounded by images of women representing other academic subjects, including mathematics, chemistry, theater, literature and music.
 The secular artwork led to Cornell having the nickname 'the heathens on the hill'.

 The double crosses in the ceiling have a blue background in which are set gilded sunbursts and stars, while in the centers are found the Greek letters, XP, which began the word Christos, and the Alpha and Omega.
 The colors also are symbolic; white is for purity, innocence, and faith.
 Black and white together, purity of life, and humiliation.
 Red is for fire, heat, and the creative power.
 Red and black together, purgatory and the realm of Satan.
 Green is for hope, of victory and immortality.
-Grey is for mourning and innocent accused.
+Gray is for mourning and innocent accused.
 Blue for the firmament, truth, and constancy.
 Gold is the sun and goodness of God.
 The anchor represents hope and patience.
 The lamp is piety and wisdom.
 The lamb and pennant, represent the Redeemer.
 The cross is for redemption.
 The interwoven triangles, represents the Trinity.
 The Lion is for the Tribe of Judah.
 The open book with a hand pointing to the Beatitudes, is a symbol of the Gospels.
 The sword and palm is for martyrdom and victory.
 The chalice is for faith.
 The flaming heart is of fervent piety and love.
 The standard, the wreath, and the crown represent victory over evil.
 The sun, stars, and crescent moon, are the luminous nebula which emanates from and surrounds the Divine Essence.
 The burning bush symbolizes the fervor of the martyrs.

-I.H.S. was originally the first three letters of the name of Jesus in Greek; in Renaissance times they were said to stand for Jesus Hominum Salvator, "Jesus, Saviour of men."
+I.H.S. was originally the first three letters of the name of Jesus in Greek; in Renaissance times they were said to stand for Jesus Hominum Salvator, "Jesus, Savior of men."

 Many of the decorative carvings of Sage Chapel were executed by Robert Richardson, a stone-carver who had emigrated to Ithaca from England.
 Commenting on Richardson's work in Sage Chapel, Andrew Dickson White wrote:

 Best of all was [Richardson's] work in the chapel.
 The tracery of the windows, the capitals of the columns, and the corbels supporting the beams of the roof were masterpieces; and, in my opinion, no investment of equal amount has proved to be of more value to us ... than these examples of a conscientious devotion of genius and talent which he thus gave us. ...
 The stone vaulting, the tracery, and other decorative work ... carried out as a labor of love by Richardson, were all that I could desire.